rohitchormale/cookiecutter-flask-minimal/README.md

 ### Testing using pytest

-By default this skeleton supports [pytest](https://docs.pytest.org/en/latest/) using its flask-extension [pytest-flask](http://pytest-flask.readthedocs.org/en/latest/)
+By default this skeleton supports [pytest](https://docs.pytest.org/en/latest/) using its flask-extension [pytest-flask](http://pytest-flask.readthedocs.org/en/latest/).
-You can run test cases using below commands.
+Run pytest-flask using command `pip install pytest-flask`.
+Run test cases using below commands.
+See pytest docs for more info.

     # To run all testcases